godfredakpan/angularmailchimp/README.md

-# Kickdrop Angular Mailchimp Form
+# Dealin Angular Mailchimp Form

 Angular app for MailChimp subscriptions with animations using an altered version of [angular-mailchimp](https://github.com/keithio/angular-mailchimp).